-Most people with cancer receive a large number of bills and health insurance claims.
-This can be overwhelming.
-To reduce your stress and maintain good finances, create a system for tracking payments and filing important documents.
-But, keep your system simple so you can spend more time focusing on the people and activities you value.
+Most people with cancer get a large number of bills and health insurance claims.
+This can become stressful if you do not have a system for tracking payments and filing documents.
+Keep your system simple so you can spend more of your time focusing on the people and activities that you value.

 What to track

-Keeping detailed records about your cancer care and tracking the related paperwork will help you manage payments.
+Keep detailed records about your cancer care and track all of the related paperwork.
+Doing so will help you manage medical payments.
 The following are examples of important information to track:

-Details about each appointment, including the date and any lab work, tests, or procedures that took place
+Details about each appointment, including the tests or procedures you had and the dates they took place

 Copies of checks and credit card receipts for co-pays and other health care costs

 A current copy of your medical insurance coverage

 Bills and invoices from health care providers, such as doctor’s offices, hospitals, or labs

 Insurance claims filed by you, your doctor, or your hospital

 Explanation of benefits statements from your insurance company for processed claims

 Insurance reimbursements you have received

-Insurance claim rejections you’ve received and appeal letters you’ve written
+Insurance claim rejections you have received and appeal letters you have written

-If you expect your medical expenses to reach or exceed the Internal Revenue Service minimums, track all travel, meal, and telephone expenses related to your medical care.
-You are allowed to deduct from your taxes the amount of your total medical expenses that are greater than 10% of your adjusted gross income.
+Your medical expenses may reach or go beyond the Internal Revenue Service minimums for the year.
+If so, track all travel, meal, and phone expenses related to your medical care.
+You may be able to deduct a certain amount from your taxes.
+This would be the amount of your total medical expenses that are greater than 10% of your adjusted gross income.

 Tracking information with a calendar